 The ability to analyze information, compare data, understanding abstract concepts are fundamental components of critical thinking.
 Incidentally, they also provide a strong boost to improve fluency in a foreign language.

-Edtech solutions can be utilized to train students' critical thinking and improve their language learning outcomes, especially when these solutions are increasingly exploiting the educational potentialities of digital simulations.
+EdTech (Educational Technology) solutions can be utilized to train students' critical thinking and improve their language learning outcomes, especially when these solutions are increasingly exploiting the educational potentialities of digital simulations.

 Technology is useful for creating an immersive learning environment, where interaction with the virtual setting complements teacher explanations.
 In virtual learning environments it is possible to prompt the active use of the second language to carry out activities such as problem solving and information research.
 These activities require the activation of cognitive processes at the basis of critical thinking.

-Connect allows the teacher to divide students to pair or groups to exercise conversation practice.
+Sanako Connect allows the teacher to divide students to pair or groups to exercise conversation practice.
 Dialogue among students provides a particularly effective context for developing socialization skills, logical reasoning, and peer learning.
 It is therefore a functional activity for critical reasoning, as well as for internalizing the second language.
 Through Connect students are prompted to internalize grammar rules through their concrete application and not simple memorization.